 While researching events where you can market, network or otherwise build awareness about your project, ask yourself the following questions for clarity:

 1. What are you hoping for from this event?

 2. Who do you want to meet and why?

 Once you know your motives, go forth, reach out and show up!

-Learn how to distribute and sell your film inside our highly-rated Documentary Distribution 101 course.
+Learn step-by-step how to distribute and sell your film with our comprehensive Documentary Sales & Distribution for Independent Filmmakers course.

 As an independent filmmaker, your distribution options are indeed…endless.

 There are international sales, educational sales, streaming, broadcast, theatrical, VOD, conferences, merchandising and more…

 What is your goal?
 Evaluate the best route for your film and read up on the distributors who can help you get there.

 A good way to figure out if a distributor will be a good fit is to look at what they have previously distributed.